-To determine whether consolidated data helps achieve better performance, we train the models using training sets from the individual and consolidated datasets.
+To determine whether consolidated data helps in achieving better performance, we train the models using training sets from the individual and consolidated datasets.
 However, we always test the models on the consolidated test set.
-As our test data is the same across different experiments, results are ensured to be comparable.
-Since we have four different tasks, which consist of fifteen different datasets, we only experimented with the ResNet18~\cite{he2016deep} network architecture to manage the computational load.
+As our test data is the same across different experiments, this ensures that results are comparable.
+Since we have four different tasks, consisting of fifteen different datasets, we only experimented with the ResNet18~\cite{he2016deep} network architecture to manage the computational load.